Answers to Your Questions about Mental Healthcare

 The courses offered are constantly expanding and involve a significant time and research commitment by the course developer.
 We guarantee you will learn skills and information that can be applied to daily life in a manner that is engaging and interactive.
 That said, because of the online platform, course are not eligible for refund

 Thanks for asking!
-I am committed to bringing you courses that are thorough, factual, and fun!
-I have several planned and loved suggestions for more.
+We are committed to bringing you courses that are thorough, factual, and fun!
+We have several planned and loved suggestions for more.
 It typically takes several months to organize the information so it can be offered in a user-friendly format.
 AVAILABLE COURSES

 Brainspotting for clients in NC seeking 1-on-1 mental healthcare